 Plus, if you do it right, the food will be satisfying and delicious — and your kitchen skills’ll get sharper, too.

 Need more reasons to do a Whole30?
 Here are THIRTY reasons, courtesy of my culinary soul-sister Melissa Joulwan of The Clothes Make the Girl.

-In January, I’ll be posting a Whole30-related post every day, including classic recipes culled from my archives, awesome giveaways, and other goodies to help you not just survive the Whole30, but thrive.
+Starting with this post, I’ll be posting a Whole30-related post every day, including classic recipes culled from my archives, awesome giveaways, and other goodies to help you not just survive the Whole30, but thrive.